geeknik/my-awesome-stars/topics.md

 ## nextjs

+- [karakeep-app/karakeep](https://github.com/karakeep-app/karakeep) - A self-hostable bookmark-everything app (links, notes and images) with AI-based automatic tagging and full text search
+- [simstudioai/sim](https://github.com/simstudioai/sim) - Sim Studio is an open-source AI agent workflow builder.
+Sim Studio's interface is a lightweight, intuitive way to quickly build and deploy LLMs that connect with your favorite tools.
+- [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Open Source Alternative to NotebookLM / Perplexity / Glean, connected to external sources such as search engines (Tavily, Linkup), Slack, Linear, Notion, YouTube, GitHub, Discord and more.
 - [ccbrown/cloud-snitch](https://github.com/ccbrown/cloud-snitch) - Map visualization and firewall for AWS activity, inspired by Little Snitch for macOS.
 - [SigNoz/signoz](https://github.com/SigNoz/signoz) - SigNoz is an open-source observability platform native to OpenTelemetry with logs, traces and metrics in a single application.
 An open-source alternative to DataDog, NewRelic, etc. 🔥 🖥.   👉  Open sour
 - [mastra-ai/mastra](https://github.com/mastra-ai/mastra) - The TypeScript AI agent framework. ⚡ Assistants, RAG, observability.
 Supports any LLM: GPT-4, Claude, Gemini, Llama.